NagiPragalathan/NagiPragalathan/README.md

 - 📫 How to reach me **nagipragalathan@gmail.com**

-- 📄 Know about my experiences [I work for Limra's testing team.
+- 📄 Know about my experiences [I workrd at Limra's testing team.
 I'm contributing several Python modules.
-In addition to being a full stack developer in Django, Flask, and React, my favourite modules in my contribution are cryptography and easyhtml.](I work for Limra's testing team.
-I'm contributing several Python modules.
-In addition to being a full stack developer in Django, Flask, and React, my favourite modules in my contribution are cryptography and easyhtml.)
+In addition to being a full stack developer in Django, Flask, and React, my favourite modules in my contribution are cryptography and easyhtml.]

 - ⚡ Fun fact **The first alarm clock only rings at 4 a.m.**